IBM-EPBL/IBM-Project-23478-1659883673/README.md

 MOTIVATION

-    The primary goal of inventory management is to ensure that all kinds of materials are accessible whenever the production department needs them, ensuring thatproduction is not stopped or slowed down due to a lack of resources.To fulfill the needs for quality products, the concern must maintain an adequate supply ofcompleted items to guarantee that customers’ orders are fulfilled.
+    The primary goal of inventory management is to ensure that all kinds of materials are accessible whenever the production department needs them, ensuring thatproduction is not stopped or slowed down due to a lack of resources.To fulfill the needs for quality products,the concern must maintain an adequate supply ofcompleted items to guarantee that customers’ orders are fulfilled.
 It will increase the company’s brand image.

 OBJECTIVE